aoraki-labs/zkpool-prover/README.md

 ### Supported ZKP projects

-1. Taiko A3
-2. Taiko A4
+1. Taiko A4
-3. More is coming
+2. More is coming

 ### Hardware Requirements